 These upgrades are essential.
 They will support and improve the effectiveness of the flood management systems proposed in Stage 2.

-We will maintain A F Thomas Park as a flexible green space for recreation that can also provide flood relief.
+We will maintain A F Thomas Park as a flexible green space for community recreation that also helps manage flooding.

-The proposed work across the wider Wairau Valley catchment includes:
+The proposed work across the wider Wairau catchment includes:

 - upgrading stormwater infrastructure along Wairau Road to improve water flow.